charlieMonroe/libobjc-kern/README.md

 ### Installing the runtime

-To install the runtime you need to have both `git` and `subversion` installed (the subversion is for getting llvm+clang).
+To install the runtime you need to have both `git` and `subversion` installed (the subversion is for getting llvm+clang, unless you are going to use the clang binary included).
 Enter the folder you want to install the runtime to and use `git clone https://github.com/charlieMonroe/libobjc-kern.git` - this will clone the repository into a `libobj-kern` folder.

 You will find a few subdirectories in `libobj-kern`:
-- __clang__ - this contains some source files from clang that needed to be modified.
+- __clang__ - this contains some source files from clang that needed to be modified as well as a pre-built clang binary.
 - __Foundation__ - a few classes from the Foundation framework that you can used for compatibility reasons.
 It gets loaded as a separate module, so you don't need to use them.
 - __kernobjc__ - a folder with public headers.
 - __LanguageKitRuntime__ - the runtime from GNUstep's LanguageKit, slightly modified.